GrantErickson/VerticalVenture/README.md

 2. Water in a block-style game (4h)
 3. Lighting using rudimentary ray-tracing techniques (4h)

 It is somewhat mesmerizing watching the water drain out of the caverns.
 It took a couple of tries to get it 'right.'
-It isn't right yet, but it is closish.
+It isn't right yet, but it is ok.
 The basic paradigm is to see if the block below is empty or has space and transfer up to 50% of the current volume of the block to that block.
 If that block is full or solid, then average the levels of the blocks on either side.
 Then activate all these blocks and the block above to be processed in the next round.

 The lighting is simple ray tracing in 8 directions from the light source.
 The cardinal directions go straight and branch out falling off at a percentage based on the material of the block.
 The diagonals also propagate and also have some scattering to give a more realistic look.